Skip to main content

 Description

-This policy identifies AWS Redshift Clusters are configured with the Publicly Accessible setting enabled.
+This policy identifies AWS Redshift Clusters that are configured with the Publicly Accessible setting enabled.
 When this flag is set to true, the cluster is internet-facing and assigned a publicly resolvable DNS name that maps to a public IP address.

 Rationale